 SSTI is a national non-profit that works to create a better future through science, technology, innovation, and entrepreneurship.
 Created in 1996, SSTI supports a network of practitioners and policymakers by researching common performance standards, identifying best practices, and analyzing trends and policies affecting innovation economies.

 III Ag provides consulting services to organizations that increase crop value and enable traceability.
 III Ag shares in BioConnect’s mission to advance agriculture and technology in Iowa, while also addressing sustainability, nutrition, youth engagement, and improving rural livelihoods.

 Venturenet Iowa (VNI) connects people with big ideas to business resources and investors in order to create jobs and build wealth in Iowa.
 VNI administers the State of Iowa’s Innovative Funding programs for small business, which are

 designed to assist high-growth technology companies as they start out so that they can succeed and create more opportunities for state residents.

-Grow Emerging Companies collaborates with BioConnect Iowa to provide comprehensive support to companies wishing to compete successfully in the $3 billion federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
+Grow Emerging Companies (Grow-EC) collaborates with BioConnect Iowa to provide comprehensive support to companies wishing to compete successfully in the $3 billion federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs.
 That support ranges from expert opportunity assessment and strategic planning to extensive editing/writing and budgeting guidance.
 It also covers the essential aspects of electronic registrations and submissions.
 Grow-EC’s 3-person team has cumulative expertise in this novel R&D “seed money” program totaling more than 80 years.
 Iowa’s SBIR/STTR participants who have been supported by Bioconnect Iowa and the Grow-EC team have achieved success rates that significantly exceed national averages for awards in this very competitive small business program.